picatz/terraform-google-nomad/cloud-shell/steps.md

 gcloud config set project $GOOGLE_PROJECT
 ```

+### Link Billing Account to Project

-To determine what billing accounts are available:
+Next, let's link a billing account to that project.
+To determine what billing accounts are available, run the following command:

 ```console
 gcloud alpha billing accounts list
 ```

-Then set the preferred billing account ID:
+Then set the billing account ID `GOOGLE_BILLING_ACCOUNT` environment variable:

 ```console
 export GOOGLE_BILLING_ACCOUNT="XXXXXXX"
 ```

-Now we can link the `GOOGLE_BILLING_ACCOUNT` with the `GOOGLE_PROJECT`:
+So we can link the `GOOGLE_BILLING_ACCOUNT` with the previously created `GOOGLE_PROJECT`:

 ```console
 gcloud alpha billing projects link "$GOOGLE_PROJECT" --billing-account "$GOOGLE_BILLING_ACCOUNT"